venyxML/Flight-Radar/README.md

 <!-- GETTING STARTED -->
 ## How to Install

-1. Download the appropriate .jar file for your version and place in your server's plugins folder
+1. Download the appropriate .jar file for your version and place in your server's plugins folder*
 2. Run your Spigot-based server

+<i>If you're new to github, just click the file and a download button should show up above it and to the right</i>

 Yeah this one doesn't really have a lot of extra steps so that's cool :)